gavinmh/GADS12-NYC/tips/git_workflow_for_linux.md

 	upstream	https://github.com/gavinmh/GADS12-NYC-Students.git (push)
 	joe@ubuntu:~/GADS12-NYC-Students$

-### Merge the Official datadave Updates
+### Merge the Official GADS12-NYC Updates
-We are going to fetch datadave (*upstream*), which puts the updates in a local branch called *upstream/master*.
+We are going to fetch GADS12-NYC (*upstream*), which puts the updates in a local branch called *upstream/master*.
 We'll make sure we are in our master branch, then perform the merge.

 	git fetch upstream
 	git checkout master